 Figure 1.
-Weekly stock composition of salmon caught in the Teno main stem mixed-stock fishery in 2008 for MSW fish.
-Source: University of Turku, Finnish Game and Fisheries Research Institute, Norwegian Institute for Nature Research
+Weekly stock composition of salmon caught in the Teno main stem mixed-stock fishery in 2008 for MSW fish

-Combining catch samples, catch statistics and genetic information gives more detailed possibilities to quantify the catch composition at different times and places within the fishing season (Figure 2).
+Combining catch samples, catch statistics and genetic information gives more detailed possibilities to quantify the catch composition at different times and places within the fishing season (figure 2).